Vitamin B12 benefits and dosage

 The following foods are great sources of vitamin B12:

-As B12 is largely derived from meat and dairy products, people following a plant-based or vegetarian diet may choose to supplement to ensure they are getting enough vitamin B12.
+As you can see, vitamin B12 is largely derived from meat and dairy products, and so people following a plant-based or vegetarian diet may choose to supplement to ensure they are getting enough vitamin B12.

 Those who do eat meat may also want to consider supplementing, especially as they age, as the body’s capacity for absorption lowers.